EdoPedrocchi/Exam/README.md

 | Tangible_on_total_assets     | -1.02 | -0.17 |

 ### Interpretation
-- The 95% HDI represents the most credible range for each parameter, providing a more comprehensive uncertainty assessment than the 50% intervals.
 - **Net_income_on_Total_Assets**, **Leverage**, and **Tangible_on_total_assets** remain strongly negative, reinforcing their significant impact.
-- Several predictors, such as **Loans** and **EBITDA**, have wide intervals that include zero, indicating uncertainty about their effect direction.
-- The broader intervals in the 95% HDI highlight the model’s overall uncertainty and emphasize the importance of further validation.

 The result of predictions: